 Visit the Galleria dell’Accademia di Venezia

-If you love art, one of the things to do in Venice is visiting the Galleria dell’Accademia.
-This attraction has an impressive collection of 14th to 18th-century Venetian art and is simply a must.
+If you love art, one of the things to do in Venice is visiting the Galleria dell’Accademia, which has an impressive collection of 14th to 18th-century Venetian art and is simply a must.
 The art museum has over 800 paintings including works by great artists such as Da Vinci, Bellini, Tintoretto, Canaletto, Veronese, Tiziano, Carpaccio, Giorgione, and Giambattista.